david-ca6/100-days-of-code/log.md

 ### Day 30: Jul 06 2022
 **Today's Progress**
-Today I continued working on my website, it's going kinda slow since I don't have a lot of experience in HTML, CSS and JS.
+Today I continued working on my website, it's going kinda slow since I don't have a lot of experience in HTML, CSS, and JS, but it's progressing.
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**